-There are a lot of concerns from women about diabetes.
+There are a lot of concerns from women about gestational diabetes.
 Are the signs and symptoms of diabetes different in women?
 What major health issues affect women with diabetes more than men?
-These questions answered and diabetes signs and symptoms explore in the following.
+These questions are thoroughly answered in the following article.

 How Does Diabetes Happen?

-Diabetes is an energy releasing affliction that happens when your glucose (more commonly known as blood sugar) is excessive.
+Diabetes is an energy-releasing affliction that happens when your glucose (more commonly known as blood sugar) is excessive.
 An excess blood sugar level is called hyperglycemia.
-Your body uses glucose for energy and the pancreas manufactures a hormone called insulin.
-Insulin is the one responsible in transforming the glucose from your food intake into energy.
+Your body uses glucose for energy, and the pancreas manufactures a hormone called insulin.
+Insulin is responsible for transforming the glucose from your food intake into energy.
 If not enough insulin, or no insulin at all, is manufactured, glucose won’t be able to reach your cells to be utilized as energy.
 The resulting condition is diabetes.